Engoo Blog Travel & Fun

 Football games begin when one team kicks the ball across the field.
 This is called the "kickoff."

-"Kick off" is used as a verb to refer to starting an event or activity.
+"Kick off" is also a phrasal verb that means "to begin an event or activity."

-I'd like to kick off the party with a toast to my friends.
+• I'd like to kick off the party with a toast to my good friends for hosting us.

 Quarterback